You’ll love how easy this better-than-takeout chicken fried rice recipe is to make in the Instant Pot!

 Traditionally, I’ve cooked it in a wok on the stovetop, using cold leftover rice that is already cooked.

-However, if you don’t have leftover rice and need to get dinner on the table quickly, you can easily make this Instant Pot chicken fried rice!
+However, if you don’t have leftover rice from a batch of Instant Pot white rice and you just need to get dinner on the table quickly, you can easily make this Instant Pot chicken fried rice!

 If you need a simple dinner idea, skip takeout and try the homemade version instead!
 It’s sure to be one of your new favorite Instant Pot chicken dinner ideas.